 Apollo Victoria Theatre

 With an evening layover at Gatwick, you can get out and enjoy some quality entertainment.
-The Apollo Victoria Theatre is a stone’s throw from Victoria Station and has been staging the hit musical Wicked for 15 years.
+The Apollo Victoria Theatre is a stone’s throw from Victoria Station, so get theatre tickets and enjoy the hit musical Wicked which has been running for 15 years.

 While there’s not much chance the actors will forget their lines after all that time, you will struggle to get a seat unless you book well in advance.